How?

 Purpose: Turning ideas into tangible products.

-Application in Digital Innovation: Prototyping involves developing scaled-down versions of the product or its specific features.
-Prototyping is crucial for visualising how No-Code Platform digital solutions work and for gathering feedback before full-scale Implementation at stage 07.
+Application in AI-powered Innovation: Prototyping involves developing scaled-down versions of the product or its specific features.
+Prototyping is crucial for visualising how digital solutions work and for gathering feedback before full-scale Implementation at stage 07.

 Stage 05.
 Test